tphang/capybara-accessible/README.md

        *** End accessibility audit results ***

 Need help?
-Ask on the mailing list (please do not open an issue on GitHub): https://groups.google.com/forum/#!forum/capybara-accessible
+Ask on the mailing list (please reserve issues on GitHub for bugs): https://groups.google.com/forum/#!forum/capybara-accessible

 Visit the [wiki](https://github.com/Casecommons/capybara-accessible/wiki) for more background on automated accessibility testing with capybara-accessible.